 Additional Resources: Learn more about the hidden dangers of cloud email and how to safeguard remote workers with critical additional email defenses in this blog post.

 Phishing Scams Are A Harder Catch Than Ever

 Phishing attacks have dominated the email threat landscape for decades; however, businesses’ increased reliance on cloud email, the widespread deployment of inherently insecure and frequently misconfigured cloud and persistent anxiety surrounding the pandemic have led to a resurgence in this notorious threat.
-Our EnGarde Cloud Email Security platform has identified and blocked more phishing emails in the first two weeks of December 2020 than in any other two-week period throughout our 21-year history - the majority of which exploit the holiday season, the COVID-19 pandemic, or a combination of the two.
+Our EnGarde Cloud Email Security platform has identified and blocked more phishing emails in 2020 than in any other year throughout our 21-year history - the majority of which exploit the pandemic.

 Not only has the number of phishing scams risen exponentially in recent months, but so has the sophistication and specificity of these attack campaigns.
 Phishers employ advanced social engineering techniques and stealthy fileless and payload-less tactics to craft highly targeted scams designed to evade security defenses and trick even the most security-aware users into sharing credentials and downloading malware.